arpitbbhayani/articles/blogs/consistent-hashing.md

 We have 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' if we apply the hash function to these files we realize that they are stored on storage nodes E, A, B, C, and D respectively.

 Things become interesting when the system gains good traction and we scale the storage node horizontally and want to make 7 nodes instead of 5.
 The hash function will change and now instead of doing a `mod 5` it would do `mod 7`.
-Changing the hash function impleies changing the mapping and association of file with storage nodes.
+Changing the hash function implies changing the mapping and association of files with storage nodes.
 Let us first administer the new associations and see which files required to be moved.

 If we apply the hash function to the same 5 files we get that files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' will now be stored on nodes D, E, F, G, A which means we need to move every single of the 5 files to different nodes and then only we can change the hash function.

 ![File association changed](https://user-images.githubusercontent.com/4745789/82738059-b9e6a100-9d52-11ea-8cf3-f264b4a195b1.png)

-If we need to move not all but even half the amount of data, everytime we scale up, the process of scaling up becomes super expensive and in longer run very tedious.
+If we need to move not all but even half the amount of data, every time we scale up, the process of scaling up becomes super expensive and in longer run very tedious.
 This is where Consistent Hashing kicks in and ensures that when we scale up or down we only migrate a bare minimum amount of data to different nodes.

 # Consistent Hashing
 The main advantage we seek by using Consistent Hashing is that almost all the objects stay assigned to the same storage node even as the number of nodes change, either we scale up or down.